Vessel Sourcing Service

 • Trading companies requiring dedicated tonnage

-• Marine companies looking for tugs, barges or support vessels
+• Marine companies looking for tugs, barges or workboats

 Vessel Types We Can Source

-SVC Marine can assist buyers with sourcing different vessel types, subject to market availability, buyer requirements and compliance screening.
+SVC Marine can search and screen different commercial vessel types, subject to market availability, buyer requirement, compliance review and seller confirmation.

 Container Vessels